gmateesc/ContainerizedWebApp/README.md

 * <a href="https://github.com/gmateesc/ContainerizedWebApp/blob/master/WebApplication/Alpine/Dockerfile">
-  Alpine/Dockerfile</a> - optimizes the image size by reducing the number or RUN commands and using the --no-cache option to the apk command; to enable user www to run the downloaded application, I set www to be the owner of the application and set the executable bit;
+  Alpine/Dockerfile</a> - optimizes the image size by reducing the number or RUN commands and using the --no-cache option to the _apk_ command; to enable the user _www_ to run the downloaded application, I set www to be the owner of the application and set the executable bit;